Sanmeet-EWU/github-teams-project-bid-digiforge/README.md

 ### Prerequisites
 - A virtualization software (such as VirtualBox or VMware) installed on your computer.
-- The provided .ova file of the VM.
+- The provided .ova file of the VM (in Google Drive).

 ### Installing the VM
 1. **Download the .ova file:** Obtain the provided .ova file for the DigiForge VM.